ola-lekan01/taskspace/ReadMe.md

 - CRUD operations for managing tasks
 - PostgreSQL database integration
 - API documentation using Swagger
-- OAuth2 integration with github and google for secure authentication
+- OAuth2 integration with github and google for secure authentication and authorization
 - JWT-based token authentication

 ## Getting Started